 Vlaams Belang is a far-right party that strongly pushes an anti-immigrant agenda.
 During Belgium's federal elections in 2019, the party won 18.5% of the votes – jumping up 12.6% from its last election results in 2014.

-Previously isolated by the political cordon sanitaire — the refusal of one political party to cooperate with certain other political parties — Vlaams Belang came second to N-VA, which got 24.8%.
+Previously isolated by the political cordon sanitaire — the refusal of all political parties in Belgium to cooperate with another political party — Vlaams Belang came second to N-VA, which got 24.8%.

 The cordon sanitaire was imposed against Vlaams Belang (then still named Vlaams Blok) in 1989, and meant that the party was effectively blocked from entering any level of government, as all other political parties agreed not to form a coalition with them, citing the party’s racist rhetoric.